wombleton/gitlaw-nz/acts/W/Walking Access Act 2008.md

 ##### 53 How proceedings commenced

-*   (1) Despite [section 14][130] of the Summary Proceedings Act 1957, proceedings for offences are commenced by laying an information under that Act not later than 1 year after the commission of the offence.
+*   (1) Proceedings are commenced by filing a charging document under [section 14][130] of the Criminal Procedure Act 2011\.

+    (1A) Despite anything to the contrary in [section 25][131] of the Criminal Procedure Act 2011, the limitation period in respect of an offence against this Act ends on the date that is 12 months after the date on which the offence was committed.

-    (2) Any person, including the Commission, an enforcement officer, or an honorary enforcement officer, may lay an information.
+    (2) Any person, including the Commission, an enforcement officer, or an honorary enforcement officer, may file a charging document.

+    Section 53(1): replaced, on 1 July 2013, by [section 413][132] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 53(1A): inserted, on 1 July 2013, by [section 413][132] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 53(2): amended, on 1 July 2013, by [section 413][132] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Offences